How to find a niche for your app

 There’s a secret ingredient for building a profitable app.

-And without it, you’ll waste thousands of dollars building an app that doesn’t sell, says Gabriel Machuret, founder of Release My App and author of ASO Ninja.
+And without it, you’ll waste thousands of dollars building an app that doesn’t sell, says Gabriel Machuret, founder of ASO Professional and author of ASO Ninja.

 Gabriel discovered the secret ingredient after his friend spent $20,000 building an app.
 “His whole hope was that he was going to launch the app, and then the next day he was going to make tons of money,” says Gabriel.